PyLink/PyLink/docs/technical/pmodule-spec.md

 ### Supported protocol capabilities
 - `can-host-relay` - whether servers using this protocol can host a relay channel (for sanity reasons, this should be off for anything that's not IRC S2S)
+- `can-manage-bot-channels` - whether PyLink can manage which channels the bot itself is in.
+This is off for platforms such as Discord.
 - `can-spawn-clients` - determines whether any spawned clients are real or virtual (mainly for `services_support`).
 - `can-track-servers` - determines whether servers are accurately tracked (for `servermaps` and other statistics)
 - `freeform-nicks` - if set, nicknames for PyLink's virtual clients are not subject to validity and nick collision checks.
 This implies the `slash-in-nicks` capability.